solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 **THE ANTIDERIVATIVES IS THE SAME WITH INDEFINITE INTEGRALS.**

 ## `Fundamental Theorem of Calculus`
+The fundamental theorem of Calculus, is somehow dreaded and mind-blowing.
+But it's the only thing to connect the `Differential Calculus` & `Integral Calculus`.

 ![image](https://user-images.githubusercontent.com/14041622/40960644-f9f50d6a-68d2-11e8-8341-706157cefb32.png)

 [Refer to Khan academy: Fundamental theorem of calculus review](https://www.khanacademy.org/math/ap-calculus-bc/bc-antiderivatives-ftc/modal/a/fundamental-theorem-of-calculus-review)